 Sigmoid colectomyThe sigmoid colon is removed.

-Subtotal or total colectomyMost or all of the bowel is removed.
+Subtotal or total colectomyMost or all of the colon is removed.

-ProctocolectomyAll of the colon and rectum are removed.
+ProctocolectomyAll of the colon and the rectum are removed.

 View the Cancer Council NSW editorial policy.